jnduli/blog_jnduli.co.ke/content/drafts/setting_arch_linux_on_t440.rst

     hwclock --systohc

-I set the locale by uncommenting the 'en_US.UTF-8 UTF-8' and the 'en_GB.UTF-8 UTF-8' lines in the /etc/locale.gen file and then ran:
+I set the locale by uncommenting the 'en_US.UTF-8 UTF-8' and the 'en_GB.UTF-8 UTF-8' lines in the /etc/locale.gen file and ran:

 .. code-block:: bash